Property 7 min read

 This is the single most common mistake.
 Mandatory HMO licensing applies to properties with five or more tenants from two or more households.
 That's the national rule.
 But many councils operate additional licensing schemes that cover smaller HMOs - sometimes three or more tenants, sometimes even two.

 If you buy a property in one area and assume the licensing requirements are the same as your last investment in a different borough, you could be operating an unlicensed HMO without knowing it.
-The penalty for operating without a licence can be up to £30,000 per offence, and your tenants can apply for a rent repayment order covering up to 12 months of rent.
+There were 49 new selective and additional licensing schemes introduced across the UK in 2025, with 16 more already planned for 2026.
+The penalty for operating without a licence can be up to £30,000 per offence via civil penalty notice, with unlimited fines if it goes to court.
+Under the Renters' Rights Act from May 2026, your tenants can apply for a rent repayment order covering up to 24 months of rent - double the previous 12-month limit.

 What to do: Check the specific council's licensing requirements before you complete on any HMO purchase.
 Don't rely on national rules alone.